Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

    * Pressure fluctuations are normal.
    * When the compressor recharges, re-adjust the regulator knob as needed to return to the target pressure.

-1. At this time you can reinstall your gControl panel and mount, see instructions [here ] https://resources.sienci.com/view/gc-gcontrol-assembly/